 Getting a clear diagnosis of the cause of your dry mouth problem is paramount, as it will enable your doctor to treat you properly.
 Most dental professionals can quickly determine whether the cause is related to your oral health, and if you're diagnosed with periodontal disease or cavities, your dentist can resolve the issues.
 If your dry mouth is a result of medication or another medical condition, you may need the care of a physician or specialist to diagnose and address it.

 Most patients require a two-pronged approach to treating dry mouth problems.
 Initially, your doctor is likely to recommend treatment for your symptoms, which can range from dental sores to bad breath.
-Treatment may also include antibiotics for signs of oral infection, or an oral product such as Colgate® Orabase® 20% Benzocaine, which helps shield canker and mouth sores so they heal.
+Treatment may also include antibiotics for signs of oral infection, or an oral product which help shield ulcers and mouth sores so they heal.
 At the same time, your physician will investigate the cause of your dry mouth, conducting tests for any medical conditions or making adjustments to your medications and dosages.